OliverColeman/hivis/README.md

 # HiVis

 HiVis is a Java library for importing, manipulating and working with various kinds of data.
-It was designed with the programming environment [Processing](http://www.processing.org) in mind, but may be used outside of Processing.
+It was designed with the programming environment [Processing](http://www.processing.org) (version 3) in mind, but may be used outside of Processing.

 ## Overview / Features